tixset/terminalMenu/README.md

 int add(int sub, String name, func Func);
 ```
 When adding a menu item, its name and the function that will be performed when it is called are indicated, if the function is not specified, the help function will automatically be linked to the menu item.
 The "add" function returns the id of the added menu item when executed, and by specifying this id as the "sub" parameter of the next menu item, you can nest one item into another.

+Also, in the name of the menu item, you can specify several words separated by a straight vertical line, in which case this menu item will be called by any of the listed words.

 <details>
 <summary>The menu structure from the example "testTelnetMenu.ino" can be seen under this spoiler.</summary>